International-Data-Spaces-Association/idsa/graduation_scheme/README.md

 The TSC may agree that the project does not (yet) meet the Incubation requirements and give feedback on why this is the case.
 If the project is not already in the IDSA, the TSC may suggest that project apply for Sandbox instead.

 If a TSC Incubation Sponsor has not stepped forward within two months after the proposal PR is submitted, projects may request that their project proposal is discussed at a forthcoming TSC meeting by adding it to the [Working Doc]().
-The outcome of this is discus-sion is either that a sponsor steps forward, or that the TSC votes to admit the project to Sandbox, or the proposal is rejected (projects may reapply after six months).
+The outcome of this is discussion is either that a sponsor steps forward, or that the TSC votes to admit the project to Sandbox, or the proposal is rejected (projects may reapply after six months).
 If, even after all those steps, a sponsor does not step forward, the proposal is rejected.

 DD will usually involve a presentation to an IDSA Working Group (WG), but an interested WG is welcome to schedule a project presentation at any time.
 WG can discuss their recommendations or concerns about a project with their WG Chairs, if there isn’t already a TSC Incubation Sponsor in place.